Notifications

 • election officers

-Individuals and entities would also be prohibited from publishing or distributing deepfakes they did not create that are likely to mislead voters about the conduct or statements of any one of the individuals listed above and there is an intent to mislead.
+Individuals and entities are also prohibited from publishing or distributing deepfakes they did not create that are likely to mislead voters about the conduct or statements of any one of the individuals listed above and there is an intent to mislead.

 • Public Sector Compensation Transparency Act

-Proposed changes to the Public Sector Compensation Transparency Act would:
+Changes to the Public Sector Compensation Transparency Act:

 • lower the threshold for disclosure of public sector compensation to be consistent with the original intent of the act, to demonstrate value for Alberta taxpayer dollars